scottjr632/react-provider-wrapper/README.md

     MockSecondContextProvider
 ]
 ```
-This can also be refactored out into a module that contains all providers and exports them in an index.{ts,js} file
+This can also be refactored out into a module that contains all providers and exports them in an index.{ts,js} file.

 __Wrap application or parent component with WrapProviders__
 ```js